hpe-dev-incubator/hpe-dev-portal/content/blog/deploy-stateful-mongodb-application-on-kubernetes-clusters-in-hpe-greenlake-for-containers-1.md

 ## Set up MongoDB Replication Host

-After MongoDB application is deployed with all the replica pods in running states, you need to set up MongoDB replication.
+After the MongoDB application is deployed with all the replica pods in running states, you need to set up MongoDB replication.

 #### 1. Connect to the MongoDB pod *pce-mongodb-replica-0*: